 Constitution of the ISAE

-This version of the ISAE Constitution was adopted at the Annual General Meeting held on 8th August 2017 in Aarhus, Denmark.
+This version of the ISAE Constitution was adopted at the Annual General Meeting held on 30th July 2018 in Prince Edward Island, Canada

 1. The Name of the Society

 The name of the Society shall be: "The International Society for Applied Ethology" (ISAE).

 a. to encourage and support basic and applied research into the behaviour of animals as related to the use of animals by humans.
 This includes domestic, laboratory, zoo, companion, pest and captive animals or managed wild animals;